tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 ### 2. OFASM_VM_EXIT

-You need to specify the number of parameters being passed to the native program.
+Specify the number of parameters being passed to the native program.

 example)
 ```cpp